adorsys/datasafe/SECURITY.WHITEPAPER.md

 ## File location encryption
 Files can be stored in subdirectories.
 Each part of path encrypted separately using AES-GCM-SIV algorithm.
 (Synthetic Initialization Vector) [RFC-845]("https://tools.ietf.org/html/rfc845").
-Default implementation of symmetric path encryption is integrity preserving which means that each invocation of cipher(segment) yields same result.
-Additionally each segment is authenticated against its parent path hash (SHA-256 digest), so attacker can't move a/file to b/file without being detected
+Default implementation of symmetric path encryption is integrity preserving which means that each segment is authenticated against its parent path hash (SHA-256 digest), so attacker can't move a/file to b/file without being detected.

 It requires 2 secret keys for path encryption/decryption.
 They stored inside keystore with prefixes "PATH_SECRET" for S2V AES key used in Cipher-based Message Authentication Code(CMAC) mode and "PATH_CTR_SECRET_" for CTR AES key used in